Skip to main content

 You can programmatically save a specific session recording, when the auto-save attribute is attached to a span.
 Here are the instructions per language

-(3) Remote recording
+(3) Conditional recording

 (coming soon - contact us if you’re interested in early beta).